Chargebacks

 2. Chargeback

 If a claim reaches this stage, the money is automatically taken from the merchant’s bank account and returned to the cardholder or the cardholder’s bank.
+There will nearly always be an additional fee paid by the merchant for each chargeback claim.

 3. Dispute / No dispute